-On the other hand, starting an LLC may be slightly more involved, but in Arkansas the benefits can quickly outweigh the time and cost to file documents and pay initial and annual fees, which are relatively inexpensive.
+Starting an LLC may be slightly more involved.
+But the benefits of forming this type of official legal business entity can quickly outweigh the downsides.
+Furthermore, the time and cost to file documents and pay initial and annual fees are relatively quick and inexpensive.
 An LLC can also shield your personal assets from financial or legal trouble in the business.
 Your business taxes may be lower than a business structure like a corporation, too.

 Corporations are popular for companies that want to issue stocks eventually, but they’re subject to “double taxation,” meaning that profits are taxed twice, at the business level and the individual owner (shareholder) level.
 Corporations also help keep the personal assets of their shareholders safe from the liabilities and debts of the company.